topdev112/conference-app-in-box/README.md

 # Conference App in a Box

 This is the React Native CLI version.
-To view the Expo version, click [here](https://github.com/dabit3/conference-app-in-a-box/tree/expo).
+To view the Expo version

-> This repo goes along with my Dev.to post titled ["Introducing Conference App in a Box"](https://dev.to/dabit3/introducing-conference-app-in-a-box-kgj)

-For a full walkthrough of this project and how to deploy and theme it, check out [this video](https://www.youtube.com/watch?v=9ysiXDdmc9c).

 #### Deploy a full stack & cross-platform mobile app for your next event in minutes.

 🛠 Built with React Native, GraphQL, AWS Amplify, & AWS AppSync

-> Follow me on [Twitter at @dabit3](https://twitter.com/dabit3) to keep up with my future projects as well as updates and new features added to this one!
-If you need any help launching this app, please reach out to me I'd be happy to help.

 ### Features